Zilliqa/zli/README.md

 **warning**

-Currently, `go-zli` doesn't support pass private key as a parameter to `go-zli contract call` command (but will complete this feature soon),so, every time you want to switch a different private key to send transactions, just delete `~/.zilliqa` then generate a new one!
+Currently, `go-zli` now support pass private key as a parameter to `go-zli contract deploy or call` command, so, every time you want to switch a different private key to send transactions, just use `-k private_key` option.